-A healthy lifestyle could begin with small changes and the mindset that health is a lifetime goal, not just a temporary diet or exercise program.
-Losing weight can stave off a variety of conditions, including diabetes, high blood pressure, heart disease, stroke, and musculoskeletal problems, to name a few.
+A healthy lifestyle could begin with small changes and maintaining the mindset that health is a lifetime goal, not just a temporary diet or exercise program.
+Losing weight might help to stave off a variety of conditions.
+Diabetes, high blood pressure, heart disease, stroke, and musculoskeletal problems are just a few of these conditions.
 Weighing less also makes it easier to become more physically active.
-Incorporating lower calorie and lower fat foods, and increasing plant-based, high-fiber meals, can kick start some weight loss goals.
+Incorporating lower calorie and lower fat foods, and increasing plant-based, high-fiber meals, can help to kick start some weight loss goals.
 Burning off just 500 more calories per day than what is consumed can net a 1-2 pound (per week) weight loss.1 Exercise also improves metabolism, helps the body get more nutrients, improves waste elimination, and regulates blood sugar.2

 Changing Daily Routines for Fitness

 Working off the weight does not have to mean joining a gym or buying an expensive weight loss program or equipment.
 Given enough time and commitment, anyone could eventually reach a healthy weight for their body type.
 There are many exercises and stretches that can be done at home or work.
 And there are small ways to add fitness into daily routines.

 Exercising in the morning is helpful.
 When walking is not enough, short sprints may be a terrific additional form of exercise.3 If it is too hard to do 30 minutes of cardiovascular exercise at a time, then “three, ten minute sessions (is) more manageable”.
 Another way to fit exercise into the day is to choose an after-work activity that gets the body moving.
 Examples of these are walking or gardening.

 Fitness Routines at Work and Outside the Home